savonet/book/language.md

 Liquidsoap embeds a preprocessor which allows including or not part of the code depending on some conditions.
-For instance, the following script will print something only if the function `input.alsa` is defined:
+For instance, the following script will print something depending on whether the function `input.alsa` is defined or not:

 ```{.liquidsoap include="liq/ifdef.liq" from=1}
 ```